Humanity (virtue): Confucian philosophy

 Confucius said that humanity, or "Ren" (仁), is a "love of people" stating "if you want to make a stand, help others make a stand."
 That is, the Confucian theory of humanity exemplifies the golden rule.
 It is so central to Confucian thought that it appears 58 times in the Analects. to the Christian process of seeking God, Confucius teaches seeking Ren to a point of seemingly divine mastery until you are equal to, or better than, your teacher.
 The Confucian concept of Ren encompasses both love and altruism.

 Greek philosophy

 Plato and Aristotle both wrote extensively on the subject of virtues, though neither wrote about "humanity" as a virtue, despite highly valuing love and kindness, two of the strengths of humanity.
 Plato and Aristotle considered "courage, justice, temperance" and "generosity, wit, friendliness, truthfulness, magnificence, and greatness of soul", respectively, to be the virtues.

 Abrahamic religion

 Abraham is a central figure in Christianity, Islam, and Judaism.

 Kindness, altruism, and love are all mentioned in the Bible.
-Proverbs 19:22 states "the desire of a man is his kindness."
-On the topic of altruism, emphasis is placed on helping strangers and the biblical adage "it is better to give than to receive".
+Proverbs 19:22 states that the desire of a man is his kindness.
+On the topic of altruism, emphasis is placed on helping strangers and the biblical adage that it is better to give than to receive.

+In Eastern Orthodox theology, philanthropy is understood as God's love for humanity, which human beings are called to imitate through love of neighbor and concrete service to people in need.
+Vantsos and Kiroudi connect this service, or diakonia, with the church's practical care for human needs over time.

+In Eastern Orthodox Christian virtue ethics, Perry T. Hamalis and Aristotle Papanikolaou describe human flourishing as the progressive realization of theosis, cultivated through liturgy and ascetic practice and expressed through the virtues, especially love.

-Humanity is one of Thomas Aquinas' "Seven Heavenly Virtues".
+Humanity is one of Thomas Aquinas' Seven Heavenly Virtues.
 Beyond that, humanity was so important in some positivist Christian cultures that it was to be capitalized like God.